AditiPrasadz/Universal-Robot/README.md

 By implementing OPC-UA Information Modelling using Siemens SiOME, I created structured representation of the UR10 e-series tags, enabling seamless integration with PLC via TIA -Portal.
 This approach enables monitore the conformity of the robotic arm.

 ## Contributions
 Independant work!
-If you find any issues or have ideas to enhance the functionality, please open an issue or submit a pull
+If you find any issues or have ideas to discuss to enhance the functionality, please open an issue or submit a pull